-Value added tax (VAT) is a "consumption tax" that is collected by businesses on behalf of Her Majesty's Revenue and Customs (HMRC).
+Value added tax (VAT) is a “consumption tax” that is collected by businesses on behalf of HM Revenue and Customs (HMRC).
 It is charged on goods and services that individuals and businesses buy.

 But there are different rates for different types of goods and services, so there’s quite a bit to work out for VAT-registered businesses.

 The good news is that you can claim VAT relief on your business purchases.

 Of course, it’s more complex than that and there’s record keeping and other paperwork to contend with.
 Don’t panic—FreshBooks keeps all these transactions in order, ready for your quarterly reports to HMRC.

 When Do I Have to Register for VAT?

 As soon as your business’s annual taxable turnover hits the VAT threshold, you need to register in the UK.
 For example, the 2020-21 tax year threshold is £85,000.
 As soon as your turnover reaches that amount, you must register for VAT.
 From this point, you must charge UK VAT rates on your goods or services and pay the tax on your business purchases.

 Some businesses choose to register for VAT when they haven’t yet reached the taxable turnover threshold because it makes the best financial sense for them.

 You report your VAT sales and purchases to HMRC on specific returns that are submitted every three months.